Don’t Have Enough Time, Here are the Key Points

 - Step 1: Place the beans in the processor.

-- Ensure the processor is clean and dry.
-Any moisture can affect the quality of the ground coffee.
+- Ensure the food processor is clean and dry, as moisture can compromise the quality of the ground coffee.

-- Don’t overfill the processor.
-It’s better to grind in smaller batches to achieve a more consistent texture.
+- Avoid overfilling the processor.
+Grinding in smaller batches helps achieve a more consistent texture

 - Step 2: Pulse and monitor.